Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

   * How fast the participant was for each object interaction.
   * Some more logging for position and vectors, but those are mostly debug information that shouldn't matter for the actual study.

+And last but not least, for the final study, the view inside the VR headset is also video recorded for every participant.
+You can find a playlist of all participant task videos here: TODO

 Here is a video of myself doing the 10 minute task: